jhildenbiddle/css-vars-ponyfill/docs/index.md

   1. **cssVariables**: An `object` containing CSS custom property names and values
   1. **benchmark**: A `number` representing to the ponyfill execution time in milliseconds

-Callback after all CSS has been processed, legacy-compatible CSS has been generated, and (optionally) the DOM has been updated.
+Callback after all legacy-compatible CSS has been generated and (optionally) applied to the DOM.

 **Example**